Nguyen-Hoang-Nam/multiple-framework-microservices/README.md

 # Multiple Framework Microservices

-This is the Microservices' template for several web frameworks.
+Bootstrap Microservices' template for several web frameworks.

-Currently, some services can not change such as discovery service (Eureka).
+Currently, some services can not be replaced such as discovery service (Eureka).

 ![Eureka](https://raw.githubusercontent.com/Nguyen-Hoang-Nam/readme-image/main/multiple-framework-microservices/eureka.jpg)